 Fallen trunks create natural playgrounds all across the landscape.
 Hiking trails are littered with larger-than-life groves.
 There is just so much to see and do in Sequoia!

 Sequoia National Park and Kings Canyon National Park share a border and can both be visited in the same trip.
-In fact, they even have the same entry point and fee Sequoia is just 200 miles from Los Angeles and Kings Canyon is roughly 240 miles.
+In fact, they even have the same entry point and your entrance fee covers both.
+Sequoia is just 200 miles from Los Angeles and Kings Canyon is roughly 240 miles.

 I often wonder why these two parks don’t seem to be very popular with Angelinos.
 They are a great escape from the city and are a welcome change in environment.